Friday, September 20 to Sunday, September 22, 2013

 Saturday evening may also include an ice cream bar.

 Each evening we will have an outdoor kid friendly movie.
 The movie will be projected onto a screen: better than a Drive-In!

-During meal time, we will open a small “store” where you will be able to purchase a few items that you will learn about during the weekend (so bring some cash- just in case).
+During meal time, we will open a small “store” where you will be able to purchase a few items that you will learn about during the weekend (so bring some cash or a check - just in case).
 We usually have survival whistles, fire steels, SAM splints, hanks of para-cord, etc.

 Meal time entertainment:

 At the beginning of each educational session, a survival “trick” will be demonstrated.
-You will learn how to turn your wrist watch into a compass, how to remove a single strand from a section of para-cord, how to tell time using your fist, how to find the North Star, etc.
+Past tricks included: turn your wrist watch into a compass, how to remove a single strand from a section of para-cord, how to tell time using your fist, how to find the North Star, etc.

 Back by popular demand will be a demonstration of Bear Spray (inside joke)…

 The entire course is held outdoors: please note- this is a Rain or Shine event!!

 From York, PA: Rt.
 30 west to Rt 116; take 116 through Spring Grove and almost to Hanover; Rt 116 is also known as York St when you get close to Hanover; turn left onto Deagen Rd (it looks like a parking lot for trucks, but it quickly opens up to a country road); 0.7 miles on Deagen to mailbox 360 on Left.
 Driveway entrance will be marked with a “Wild Med” sign.
 Take paved drive ¼ mile to log home- park into the woods (this will be obvious when you get here).